Normal Fetal Ultrasound Biometry for the Second and Third Trimester

 Above.
 Only the diaphysis should be measured between the epiphysis, which represents the portion of the long bone formed by the primary ossification center.

 Above.
 Note the femoral head which is distinct from the femoral epiphysis.

 Above.
 The principles of HL measurement correspond to those of the femur.
 The insonation of the ultrasound beam is best directed in a perpendicular fashion and the diaphysis alone is measured after the forearm and shoulder region are identified.

 The fetal foot measurement is taken from the tip of the longest toe (typically the second toe) to the tip of the heal.
 A chart for fetal foot measurements and gestational age is provided at: http://www.drhern.com/pdfs/corrfetal1026.pdf

 Radius and Ulna Measurement

 Above.
-The ulna is longer than the radius, and note that it extends into the elbow, higher than the radius.
+The ulna is longer than the radius.
+Note that it extends into the elbow, higher than the radius.
 The radius is on the thumb side and the ulna is on the 5th digit or little finger side of the forearm.
 Again, the measurement is easier to establish when the ultrasound beam is perpendicular to the long bone.

 Tibia and Fibula Measurement

 Among the bones of the lower leg, the fibula is smaller than the tibia.
-The tibia is longer than the fibula and the tibia originates nearer to the knee compared to the fibula.
+The tibia is longer than the fibula and the tibia originates closer to the knee compared to the fibula.